privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Unencrypted request.
   message ScoreAdsRawRequest {
     /**************** Inputs to JavaScript auction code module ****************/
     // Ad with bid.
     // This includes an ad object comprising ad render url and ad metadata,
     // bid corresponding to the ad, the name of Custom Audience (a.k.a Interest
     // Group) the ad belongs to.
-    // The ad object and bid will be converted to a JSON objects before passing
+    // The ad (metadata) and bid will be converted to a JSON objects before passing
     // as inputs to the scoring function.
 The Custom Audience name is not
-    // required as an input for scoring but returned in response back to client
+    // required as an input for scoring but is required to be returned in response back
-    // to validate that a selected ad actually belongs to the same Custom
-    // Audience.
+    // to client.
     // Note: Every ad is scored in a different process in an isolated Sandbox
     // within the TEE.
     // Note: The ad_render_url and CA/IG name in AdWithBid object is not passed to